-HW 1.1 Improve the efficiency of the sequential matrix multiplication code regularMatrixMult using the optimizations studied in previous classes.
-Measure and document the performance of each optimization for a matrix size that fits in the L1, L2 and L3 caches, and in RAM (by modifying the #define SIZE clause in the code).
+HW 1.1 Improve the efficiency of the sequential matrix multiplication code regularMatrixMult using the optimizations studied in previous classes and on the provided notes.
+Measure and document (on a spreadsheet) the performance of each optimization for a matrix size that fits in the L1, L2 and L3 caches, and in RAM (by modifying the #define SIZE clause in the code).